DOG DAYS

 If you have a bike that fits you perfectly, check its stack/reach and look for equivalents in the new bike (Aurum, Orbea, Factor, Basso) to get it right the first time.

-Compare your inseam to the standover height of the model and size:
+Compare your inseam with the standover height of the model and size:

-• Gravel : clearance 4–7 cm (more margin for technical maneuvers).
+• Gravel: 4–7 cm clearance (more room for technical maneuvers).

 Saddle height (starting point)

-Quick method: 0.885 × inseam (in mm) = center of bottom bracket to midpoint of saddle.
+Quick method: 0.885 × inseam (in mm) = center of bottom bracket to midpoint of the saddle.
 Adjust ±5 mm according to flexibility and feel.
-Check with heel on the pedal (at 6 o'clock): knee extended without hip contraction.
+Check with your heel on the pedal (at 6 o'clock): knee extended without hip hunching.

 Saddle setback

-As a starting point, with the crank arm at 3 o'clock, the kneecap is usually close to the pedal axle.
-This isn't a hard and fast rule: prioritize lumbar comfort and the feeling of power.
+As a starting point, with the crank at 3 o'clock, the kneecap usually aligns with the pedal axle.
+This is not a hard rule: prioritize lumbar comfort and a feeling of power.

-• Road bike : typical stem length 90–120 mm.
-Longer = more extended and stable; shorter = more responsive.
+• Road: typical stem 90–120 mm.
+Longer = more stretched out and stable; shorter = more reactive.

-• Gravel : 70–100 mm for technical control.
-Raise or lower the stack by 5–10 mm with spacers to open or close the chest/back.
+• Gravel: 70–100 mm for technical control.
+Raise or lower stack by 5–10 mm with spacers to open or close chest/back.

-• Road width : approximately shoulder width (36–44 cm).
-If in doubt, choose the same or 2 cm less than shoulder width for a more aerodynamic posture.
+• Road width: approximate to shoulder width (36–44 cm).
+If in doubt, equal to or 2 cm less than shoulders for a more aero position.

-• Gravel : 2 cm wider than road or flare (opening in falls) for control.
+• Gravel: 2 cm wider than road or with flare (outward angle of drops) for control.

 • Height < 170 cm: 165–170 mm.